awsles/unsubscribe/README.md

 You may be able to pin the command depending on your Outlook configuration.

 ### Classic Outlook for Windows
 Open a received message and look for the **Unsubscribe** command on the message's add-in/ribbon surface.
 If it does not appear immediately after installation, restart Outlook and allow time for its add-in cache to refresh.

 ## 6. Test it

-For the best test, open a legitimate newsletter or mailing-list message that provides a `List-Unsubscribe` header.
+For the best test, open a legitimate newsletter or mailing-list message that provides a `List-Unsubscribe` header (i.e., look for some junk mail).

 Select **Unsubscribe**.